zabirauf/AutoGPT.js/README.md

 # AutoGPT.js

-The Auto-GPT inspired browser version to make it more accessible for people to run.
+The Auto-GPT [commit: 4839a0d89b2ac6569ab0eeb07e72506c97385b47] inspired browser version to make it more accessible for people to run.

 ## Development